shantoroy/shantoroy.github.io/_posts/2021-11-11-Draw-equations-with-parameter-description-in-latex.md

 ---
 layout: single
 title: "How to Draw Equations with Parameter Description in Latex using Tikz"
+excerpt:  "If you're looking to create professional-looking equations with clear parameter descriptions, then using Tikz in Latex can be a great solution.
+In this tutorial, I'll walk you through the process of drawing equations with parameter descriptions using Tikz in Latex, so you can easily and clearly display mathematical equations in your documents."
+seo_title:  "How to Draw Equations with Parameter Description in Latex using Tikz"
+seo_description:  "Learn how to create clear and professional-looking equations with parameter descriptions in Latex using Tikz.
+This tutorial will walk you through the process step-by-step, so you can easily display mathematical equations in your documents."
 header:
   image: "https://live.staticflickr.com/65535/52102560767_07df211900_o.png"
   teaser: "https://live.staticflickr.com/65535/52102560767_07df211900_o.png"